 The rabbit pose appears subtle to the uninitiated observer.

-Yoga teachers often skip this pose in class, and that’s a shame be rabbit improves the body’s overall mobility.
+Yoga teachers often skip this pose in class, and that’s a shame because rabbit improves core strength and the body’s overall mobility.

-When done properly, the rabbit pose helps your body feel reorganized, centered, and flexible.
+When done correctly, the rabbit pose helps your body feel reorganized, centered, and flexible.